Tower tours can potentially be dangerous as people are being admitted to an area they would not normally visit and with which they are unfamiliar

 - Complete risk assessments to identify the precautions you need to take

-- Provide information and training for any employees and volunteers on what they need to do
+- Provide information and training for any employees on what they need to do

 - Make periodic checks and inspections to ensure that your precautions remain adequate and that equipment is safe